lexruee/coach4rb/README.md

 ```

-Without the debug options all coach4rb exceptions are catched.
-By adding the option debug: true
+By setting the debug option to false all coach4rb exceptions are catched.
+By setting the debug option to true
 all exceptions are 'ducked' to the caller.